-The advertising panel must be internally illuminated and the use of LED style screens or panels are not permitted
+The advertising panel must be internally illuminated.

 Luminance characteristics for passenger transport shelters and seats shall normally accord with the requirements outlined in Appendix D of the manual.
 However, passenger transport shelters and seats located within the road reserve must meet the following luminance requirement in lieu of those specified in Appendix D.